EasonPai/polymer-core-and-paper-examples/README.md

 What is tweaked when compare to the original repo
 ========================================

-For some reason, the original source is not working correctly on mobile device, so I am trying to make some adjustment so at least let contents can be viewed.
+For some reason, the original source is not working correctly on Cordova, so I am trying to make some adjustment so at least let contents can be viewed.